rbmiao/rails-docker/README_2.md

 # Docker Rails App

-Ruby on rails development Environment.
+Ruby on rails development Environment

-Project has been copied to /home/app/MYAPP directory.
+Project has been previous created on local directory.

+Then it will be copied to /home/app/MYAPP in docker image.
 After creating docker container, rails server starts automatically.
 Only you do is to check web browser for localhost:3031